TryGhost/Journal/README.md

 # Journal avaible for translation
-This is the Journal theme for Ghost CMS made availble for translations.
-It only contain one French json file but now all you have to do is customizing it to your needs and with your required language.
+This is the Journal theme for Ghost CMS, made availble for translation.
+It only contains one French json file but now all you have to do is customizing it to your needs and with your required language.

+Fork's credits as of march 2022 :
+- Conversion of the plain-english files translation-ready : Grégoire Fernandez
+- Translation from english to french : Gregoire Fernandez

 ----------------------------------------
 # Journal